xtensio logo

 Aside from clearly stating the payer and payee details, you need to indicate dates and a unique identifier to ensure timely payment and make it easy to organize your billing statements.

-• Date statement was created
+• The date statement was created

 • Date payment is due